Planning a weekend in Chicago, but unsure what to do to maximize your time?

 The Shedd Aquarium is every kid’s favorite Chicago destination.
 Filled with wondrous creatures, great and small, this iconic institution is the perfect place to indulge the animal lover in all of us.

 Proceed to the Will Call line for admission.
-We recommend reserving between 2-3 hours to explore this attraction.
+This will save a tremendous amount of time and hassle!
+We recommend reserving between 1-2 hours for this attraction.

 Getting In: Shedd Aquarium tickets are included on the Go Chicago Card.